Chancellor's Colloquium Distinguished Speaker Series 2013-14

 Henry Jenkins (5.1.14)

 Jenkins was one of the first media scholars to chart the changing role of the audience in an environment of increasingly pervasive digital content and continues to be at the forefront of understanding the effects of participatory culture on society, politics and learning.
 As part of the MacArthur Foundation's Youth and Participatory Politics Network, he and a team of USC-based researchers are seeking to identify networks and mechanisms which have been especially successful at getting young Americans involved in the political process, mechanisms which often build explicitly on their existing investments in popular culture.
-Thursday, May 1, 2014 - 4 p.m., Activities and Recreation Center Ballroom.
+Thursday, May 1, 2014 - 4 p.m., UC Davis Conference Center Ballroom.